Western Animation / Blinky Bill

 Blinky Bill is the hero of a book series written by Dorothy Wall in the 1930s.
 The books inspired two TV series: The first one was a live-action puppet show called The New Adventures of Blinky Bill,

-which ran on ABC (not that one
+which ran on The ABC

 and titled The Adventures of Blinky Bill